VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

      Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.shardByURL
      Whether to shard outgoing series across all the remote storage systems enumerated via -remoteWrite.url .
 By default the data is replicated across all the -remoteWrite.url .
 See https://docs.victoriametrics.com/vmagent.html#sharding-among-remote-storages
+  -remoteWrite.shardByURL.labels array
+     Optional list of labels, which must be used for sharding outgoing samples among remote storage systems if -remoteWrite.shardByURL command-line flag is set.
+By default all the labels are used for sharding in order to gain even distribution of series over the specified -remoteWrite.url systems
+     Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.showURL
      Whether to show -remoteWrite.url in the exported metrics.
 It is hidden by default, since it can contain sensitive info such as auth key
   -remoteWrite.significantFigures array